srg774/audio-visualizer/README.md

 Open index.html in your browser.
 Enjoy listening to your favorite tracks with dynamic visual effects!

+New-
+This project includes Bluetooth media control functionality, allowing you to skip tracks, play/pause, and navigate audio seamlessly using car controls or other connected devices.

 New track Insert format:

 { title: "New Track Name", src: "assets/newtrack.mp3" }